farahdq/soal-shift-sisop-modul-4-I04-2021/README.md

 d.
 For every encoding of a directory (mkdir or rename) will be recorded in a log file.
 The format is : /home/[USER]/Downloads/[Directory Name] → /home/[USER]/Downloads/AtoZ_[Directory Name]
 e.
 Encoding method is also applied to all other directories inside the encoded directory.(rekursif)

+## MEMBER
+The functions used to encode and decode according to the question request are as follows:

 # NO 2
 Other than that, Sei proposed to create additional encryption methods to increase the security of their computer data .
 The following is the additional encryption method designed by Sei
 a.
 If a directory is created starting with “RX_[Nama]”, then that directory and its contents will be encoded with a rename according to problem 1 with an additional ROT13 algorithm (Atbash + ROT13).